stephomi/nomadsculpt.com/manual/docs/tools.md

 ### ![](./icons/tool_insert.png) Insert
 Place an object on the surface of another.
 In use it is similar to the stamp tool, but for full 3d shapes.

 If you select a primitive from the left toolbar, a click-drag on any surface will place a primitive where you click, the drag will set the size.
-Once you finish dragging, Insert will swap to Instance mode.
+Once you finish dragging, Insert will swap to [Transform](#transform) mode.

 In Instance mode, dragging will create and slide a new instance over the surface.
 The size will be duplicated from the first shape, in this way you can place many same-sized instances of an obejct over other surfaces.